Close to the Cathédrale Notre-Dame de Paris is a small cafe / wine and cheese store in a building that’s apparently around 600 years old!

 Great bread was delivered along with my wine while my main course was being cooked.

 A short time later by Beef Bourguignon was served and I devoured a really tasty dish with gusto.

 As it was still cloudy and drizzling outside, generally miserable.
-I decided to stay camped here for a while longer and ordered desert and a coffee.
-The desert was Apple Pie with a creamy custard sauce which was a great way to finish off a great lunch.
+I decided to stay camped here for a while longer and ordered dessert and a coffee.
+The dessert was Apple Pie with a creamy custard sauce which was a great way to finish off a great lunch.